ahmdxrzky/de-zoomcamp-2023/final_project/README.md

 # Tools
 ### Cloud
 - **Google Compute Engine (GCE)**.
 A GCE virtual machine used to develop and run this project along with Google Cloud Storage (GCS) and Google BigQuery (GBQ).
 - **Terraform**.
-Infrastructure as Code (IaC) tool to create a GCS Bucket and GBQ Dataset in a code execution only.
+Infrastructure as Code (IaC) tool to create a GCE VM Instance, GCS Bucket and GBQ Dataset in a code execution only.
 - **Docker** and **Docker Hub**.
 Tool for containerizing environment of this data pipeline project.
 ### Data Ingestion
 - **Prefect**.
 Workflow Orchestration tool to orchestrarize data pipeline.